 The nature of the sampler varies by sampling strategy; at one end of the spectrum the sampler can be a sensor or other automated measurement device; at the other end of the spectrum the sampler can be a human being providing observations or taking part in a biodiversity survey campaign.

-In dependence on the sampling strategy, a sampling procedure appropriate to the sampling act to be performed must be selected and defined.
+As a dependence on the sampling strategy, a sampling procedure appropriate to the sampling act to be performed must be selected and defined.
 For the provision of fine-grained information pertaining to the sampling process, multiple sampling procedures can be applied to one sampling act.
 Multiple sampling procedures may also be required for the case where one sampling process classifies samples in accordance with multiple criteria.

 EXAMPLE When performing observations on populations, these may first be sampled by gender and age.
 Sampling Procedures describing the criteria utilized for gender and age classification can be provided individually.